Why do Montessori schools have multi-age classrooms?

 Is your school accredited by any board?
 Is it licensed/certified?

-We are licensed by CPE which is a government body that regulates private education in Singapore.
+We are registered with CPE which is a government body that regulates private education in Singapore.

 Dr. Montessori founded the Association Montessori Internationale in 1929 to preserve her legacy.
 AMI offers teacher training and conferences, approves the production of Montessori materials and books.
 We hire AMI teachers as our Head Guides to ensure the quality of Montessori education.
 Since AMI does not accredit any school outside USA and Europe, we cannot be accredited by them even though we may meet their standards.